Far-right UK politician Nigel Farage blames policy of multiculturalism for Leicester violence

 “They decided to go down the road of diversity and multiculturalism,” he wrote in a tweet along a video in which some men can be seen attacking others as the police try to control the situation.
 Chants of “Jai Shri Ram”, meaning victory to Hindu deity Ram, can be heard in the background.

-Speaking to British channel GB News on Tuesday, Farage claimed that the “immigration crisis” that got triggered due to Britain allowing mass immigration since 1997 was the reason behind the violence.
+Speaking to British channel GB News on Tuesday, Farage claimed that the “immigration crisis” that was triggered by Britain allowing mass immigration since 1997 was the reason for the violence.

-Farage is the founder of right-wing Brexit Party, which was later renamed as the Reform UK.
+Farage is the founder of right-wing Brexit Party, which was later renamed Reform UK.
 The party advocated for withdrawing completely from the European Union in the 2016 referendum that later came to be known as Brexit, a portmanteau of British and exit.
 He resigned as the leader of the Brexit Party in March last year.

 Farage is also a presenter at GB News, which is viewed as right-leaning on political matters.